a-cordier/wasm-audio/README.md

-# lit-element with gulp
+# web assembly audio

+## a very naive web assembly oscillator

-A simple project workflow for working with typescript lit-element web components.
+A simple project to showcase the use of web assembly modules in web audio worklets

-## Build system

-  - Task orchestration relies on gulp
-  - Build relies on rollup
-  - Live reload relies on browserSync